-Counselling Courses and Psychotherapy Courses at ICHAS, Dublin, Limerick, and Nationwide.
+Counselling Courses and Psychotherapy Courses at ICHAS, Dublin and Limerick

-ICHAS is at the forefront of the education and training of Counsellors and Psychotherapists in Ireland, providing an extensive range of Counselling and Psychotherapy Courses.
-All our courses in Counselling and Psychotherapy are QQI accredited and awarded to include; introductory Certificate Courses in Counselling skills and Psychotherapy studies ; Undergraduate Courses in Counselling and Psychotherapy and related studies; Post Graduate and Masters Courses in Counselling and Psychotherapy.
-All our Counselling Courses and Psychotherapy Courses are offered in both Dublin and Limerick, and also nationally through our Blended Learning Environment.
+ICHAS is at the forefront of the education and training of Counsellors and Psychotherapists in Ireland, providing an extensive range of Counselling Courses and Psychotherapy Courses.
+All our courses in Counselling and Psychotherapy are validated and awarded at Levels 7, 8 and 9 on the National Framework of Qualifications by Quality Qualifications Ireland (QQI).
+Our range of programmes include; Short Courses in Counselling Skills and Psychotherapy studies ; Undergraduate Courses in Counselling and Psychotherapy and related studies; Post Graduate and Masters Courses in Counselling and Psychotherapy.
+All our Counselling Courses and Psychotherapy Courses are offered at both our Dublin and Limerick Campuses, and locally at centres in Waterford, Tralee, Sligo, and Galway ( subject to viable cohorts) and also nationally through our Blended Learning Environment.

 Why Study Counselling?